Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Conclusions

 \item The residual from the SMHM relation for bijective matched halos in TNG vs. that in the SAM shows a significant correlation.
 This correlation is strongest for low and intermediate mass halos, but disappears for massive halos ($\mvir \gtrsim 10^{12.5}\, \msun$).
 This implies that halos that have higher (lower) than average stellar mass in TNG tend to also have higher (lower) than average stellar mass in the SAM.

 \item The SMHM residual shows a strong correlation with halo concentration in both the TNG and SAM.
 The slope and normalization of this relation are very similar in both models.

-\item The median scaling relations for the cold gas mass and SFR show good qualitative agreement, although the median cold gas content and SFR values in massive galaxies in TNG are offset to higher values relative to the SAM.
+\item The median scaling relations for the cold gas mass and SFR show good qualitative agreement at low and medium virial halo masses, although the median cold gas content and SFR values in massive galaxies in TNG are offset to higher values relative to the SAM.

 \item The dispersion in $m_{\rm cold}$ at fixed halo mass is similar in the SAM and TNG.
 The dispersion in SFR in TNG is much larger in the halo mass range just above the quenching mass than it is in the SAM.